brian-watkins/spheres/packages/store/README.md

 about the message (the `M` type) that must be passed when invoking it with the `exec` StoreMessage.

-Use the optional `query` attribute to define a *reactive* query that will run to invoke the command with the proper message every time one of the referenced state tokens comes to represent a new value.
+Use the optional `trigger` attribute to define a *reactive* query that will run to invoke the command with the resulting message every time one of the referenced state tokens comes to represent a new value.

 Call the `useCommand` function on the Store to register a `CommandManager`